How it All Began...

 Not having control.
 When will we get the phone call?
 Once we get the call, when should we reach out?
 What should we say?
 When will she contact me back?

 The unknown.
 Did we say the right thing?
-What does the future look like if this is the right match?
+What does the future look like if this is the right connection?
 What don’t we know?

 Failed connection.
 Hearing that it happens to most people is not comforting, yet helpful at the same time.
 Knowing the person you are trying to connect with might not be it is really hard, but you still put yourself out there.
 It still hurts if they choose a different path, but you try to make sense of it.
 Then you go back to waiting.